Crossbow-js/crossbow.github.io/_src/docs/tasks.md

     // Note how there's no need to addition syntax or method calls cb.task('build', ['my-fun', 'my-parallel-tasks']);
     ```
-    There's even a short hand for running a sub-set of tasks in parallel
+    There's even a short hand for running a sub-set of tasks in parallel, just
-    that can be applied either at the task definition or at the call-site
+    used a nested array.

     ```js
     // Define a plain function as a task